 By now, I know a lot more about watches than ever, I can tell which watches are worth it, which ones are famous, historical, from where they come from, what are their influences.
 I know that Jaeger-LeCoultre supplies movements to the holy trinity of Audemars Piguet, Vacheron Constantin and Patek Philippe.
 I can tell the Nautilus from the Royal Oak, and that Hublot is cheap, its ex boss Jean-Claude Biver to blame, and he’s proceeding to ruin also TAG Heuer… but he also helped save the Swiss industry from Japanese and American quartz, turned Omega into what is today, and brought Blancpain back from the dead.
 I know Tudor divers were first, but held back by Rolex in order for the latter to gain a false prestige.
-I know Makos and Rays from Turtles and Hammerheads, Searamblers from Super Oceans… I also know cosmographs don’t really graph the cosmos, and that in order to impress you have to write everything on the dial, after having your watch officially and professionally superlatively certified, in Rolesor, of course.
-I understand Valjoux, ETA, Miyota and Seiko, and the achievement and value of an in-house movement.
+I know Makos and Rays from Turtles and Hammerheads, Searamblers from Super Oceans; Richard Mille is a laughing stock while being technological marvels, and Urwerk is just from other planet… I also know cosmographs don’t really graph the cosmos, and that in order to impress you have to write everything on the dial and repeat your brand name ad nauseam in the rehaut, after having your watch officially and professionally superlatively certified, in Rolesor, of course.
+I understand Valjoux, ETA, Miyota, Seiko and Sea-Gull, and the achievement and value of an in-house movement.

 I hear with contempt those poor souls that think Rolex and Omega are truly luxury brands, or the best watches ever, or those that dismiss Seikos and Casios, knowing nothing of horology.

-As I’m older, my tastes change and I have to leave behind—to a point—most flashy things, instead opting for a more appropriate look.
+As I’m older, my tastes change and I have to leave behind —to a point— most flashy things, instead opting for a more appropriate look.
 Think a Fifty Fathoms.
-Those are very nice looking watches (and Jacques Cousteau’s choice, if you’re into that kind of thing, better company than Steve McQueen or Paul Newman), simple and to the point, no superfluous things in them—the originals, of course, not the modern jewels they try to pass as tool watches.
+Those are very nice looking watches (and Jacques Cousteau’s choice, if you’re into that kind of thing, better company than Steve McQueen, Paul Newman, James Bond or the Moon), simple and to the point, no superfluous things in them —the originals, of course, not the modern jewels they try to pass as tool watches.
 But terribly expensive, and again, I don’t want a jewel.

 One fine day, wondering the deep trenches and abysses of the internets, I discovered a true jewel.
 The Casio Marlin Duro MDV106.